Omeros Corporation - Highly Promising Prospects

 For the aforesaid quarter, sales of lead eyes product, Omidria (indicated for use during cataract and lens replacement surgeries) came in at $21.7M.
 The mentioned figure represents 26% (and 125%) improvement versus last quarter (and the same period a year prior), respectively.
 Moreover, cash position improved to $86.8M plus the ability to borrow an additional $45M from existing lenders.
 Furthermore, the firm settled the patent infringement lawsuit against Par Pharmaceutical Companies (NYSE:PRX) on favorable terms in Oct.
 2017.

-Of note, we asked BB in the interview, “Back in August, you published a balanced and insightful research on Omeros Corporation (NASDAQ:OMER).
+“Back in August, you published a balanced and insightful research on Omeros Corporation.
 Notably, their lead ophthalmologic drug, Omidria, doesn’t generate robust sales.
 Would sales significantly increase in the future?
 And, are there other catalysts (or molecules in the pipeline) that can substantially improve the company’s prospects?”

 BB stated that sales of Omidria might increase.
 Better yet, we are most interested in his response regarding a stellar molecule-in-development, OMS-721.